golang-leipzig/golang-leipzig.github.io/content/posts/second-meetup-wrapup.md

 performance implications - we'll briefly report on new findings at the next meetup.

-Apart from these topics, Go and cloud native topics offer plenty of room for
+Apart from these topics, Go and Cloud-Native topics offer plenty of room for
 discussions: the field is moving fast, while a popular implementation language for [CN projects](https://landscape.cncf.io/) - Go - [stays boring](https://golang.org/doc/go1.12):